google-deepmind/mujoco/doc/XMLreference.rst

 :at:`azimuth`: :at-val:`real, "90"`
    This attribute specifies the initial azimuth of the free camera around the vertical z-axis, in degrees.
 A value of 0 corresponds to looking in the positive x direction, while the default value of 90 corresponds to looking in the positive y direction.
+The look-at point itself is specified by the :ref:`statistic/center<statistic-center>` attribute, while the distance from the look-at point is controlled by the :ref:`statistic/extent<statistic-extent>` attribute.

 .. _visual-global-elevation:

 :at:`elevation`: :at-val:`real, "-45"`
    This attribute specifies the initial elevation of the free camera with respect to the lookat point.
 Note that since this is a rotation around a vector parallel to the camera's X-axis (right in pixel space), *negative* numbers correspond to moving the camera *up* from the horizontal plane, and vice-versa.
+The look-at point itself is specified by the :ref:`statistic/center<statistic-center>` attribute, while the distance from the look-at point is controlled by the :ref:`statistic/extent<statistic-extent>` attribute.

 .. _visual-global-linewidth: